 In what burners refer to as the default world, we dress to blend in with our community.
 For corporate meetings, I suit up.
 Going to Berghain, I dress all black.
 When looking at pictures from Burning Man, I won’t blame you for thinking you have to look like a model, wear a bedazzled officers hat, and shiny, dust-free** boots to blend in.
 The influencer photoshoots get traction online, but in reality, they represent a minority I barely notice.

 What it is, is a journey in diverse self-expression.
 Some are dressed up as over-the-top extravagant, handmade pieces of art.
 Some are completely naked.
 In between, anything you could dream up on an acid trip.
 And they are all beautiful.
 Not because they fit into a mold of what beautiful is, the perfectly calibrated proportions we associate with attractiveness.
-Something different happens when people feel free to break to the norms, be playful, not take themselves so seriously.
-I don’t know how you could be surrounded by this for a week and not be affected by it.
+Something different happens when people feel free to break the norms, be playful, and not take themselves so seriously.
+I don’t know how you could be surrounded by this for a week and not be affected.
 Age, size, shape, none of it matters; we’re all gorgeous.

 As alien as it might look from the outside, the most present feeling is one of being home.

 In June I followed a friend's advice and browsed through the full list of theme camps.
-Not a small commitment, as there are thousands and took me a solid week.
+Not a small commitment, as there are thousands, and took me a solid week.
 One, in particular, stood out; Black Rock Public Library.
 “Come grab a book at the dustiest library in the world!
 Serving Black Rock City since 2013.
 Strict one-year checkout period will apply.”

 Who are these nerds setting up a fucking library at an event most people associate with drugs and orgies, in the middle of the desert?
 Obviously, they are people I want to know.